We are looking for outgoing, smiling, talkative, ocean lovers who are excited to share their knowledge with the Aquarium guests

-Minimum commitment of 6 months volunteering at least 15 hours per month on an assigned day of the week, with a minimum contribution of 100 hours.
-Consistent attendance is required, and acceptance is based on position availability.
-Schedule options are assigned in 5 hour shift increments on a set day each week.
-Weekly shift times are:
+Minimum commitment of 3 months volunteering at least 15 hours per month, with a minimum contribution of 50 hours.
+Consistent attendance on assigned shifts is required.
+Schedule options are one 5 hour shift on a set day each week.

 - 8:30 a.m – 1:30 p.m.